Mount Rainier National Park Overview | Climbing and Backpacking | Camping and Lodging | Winter Access and Permits | Pets

 - Mowich Lake/Carbon River: Located in the northwest corner of the park, the Mowich Lake area is actually the closest to the Seattle and Tacoma area, but the 17-mile gravel access road and primitive facilities are inconvenient enough to divert some park visitors to other areas.
 Beyond paddling or splashing around Mowich Lake, key attractions in this section of the park include panoramic views from Tolmie Peak, the wildflowers of Spray Park, Spray Falls (the park's second tallest trail-accessible waterfall), Chenuis Falls, snowshoeing from Carbon River to Ipsut Falls, and camping along the Carbon River at Ipsut Creek Campground.**

 - Sunrise: The second most visited portion of the park, Sunrise, is located on the park's east side (naturally).
 Sunrise is characterized by dominating views of the massive Emmons Glacier, Little Tahoma Peak, the Cowlitz Chimneys, the neighboring Goat Rocks, and the distant but prominent Mount Adams (Washington's second tallest mountain).
 Burroughs Mountain Trail is the park's highest maintained hiking trail, and it is also the most popular.
 Visitors can also explore the Sunrise Rim Trail, Silver Forest Trail, the trail to Mount Fremont Lookout Tower, Emmons Moraine Trail, the Tamanos Mountain hike, backpacking along the Palisades Lake Trail, and venturing to the Summerland and Panhandle Gap via the Wonderland Trail.
+The short hike to Frozen Lake provides rewarding views of the Sourdough Range and Mount Rainier.

 - Longmire and Paradise: As the oldest and most popular area of the national park, the wildflower meadows, high mountain lakes, and waterfalls in and around the Longmire and Paradise area have attracted visitors for over 100 years.
 Located on the mountain's south side, the Longmire and Paradise area is also the only place in the park with established lodging accommodations.
 Rooms are available at the National Park Inn or at the fabulously rustic and historic Paradise Inn.
 Outdoor enthusiasts will enjoy the Reflection Lakes, Myrtle and Narada Falls, Comet Falls (at 462 feet, the park's tallest trail-accessible waterfall), Box Canyon Overlook, the Nisqually Vista Trail, the stunning Skyline Trail, snowshoeing or backcountry skiing in Edith Creek Basin, a hike to Camp Muir, and the arduous hike up to Eagle Peak.

 - Ohanapecosh: Located in the park's quieter southeast corner, Ohanapecosh is actually home to the park's largest campground and the raging Ohanapecosh River, which draws extreme kayakers.
 Hikers come to explore Silver Falls and the Grove of the Patriarchs.
+The Owyhigh Lakes Trail leaves from Highway 123 and offers beautiful views of the lakes in addition to access to Tamoanos Creek Camp.

 Climbing and Backpacking